xtsimpouris/imap-to-local-html/README.md

 If you use gmail and want to backup all your email, use the "[Gmail]/All Mail" folder.
 It might be named different if you use another locale, for me with a Dutch gmail account it is named "[Gmail]/Alle Berichten".

+3. Create a virtual environment and install dependences.
+It is always better to use a virtual environment
+    1. Create one with python 3.x, for example `python3 -m venv env`
+    2. Get into it, for example `. env/bin/activate`
+    3. Install dependencies from `requirements.txt`, for example `pip install -r requirements.txt`
+    4. Execute main program, for example `python nopriv.py`
+    5. Get out from the virtual environment, for example `deactivate`

-3. Execute the script:
+4. Execute the script:

-    python ./nopriv.py
+    `python ./nopriv.py`

-4. Browse the generated backup:
+5. Browse the generated backup:

 Open the file `index.html` in your browser.
 There are all your folders and emails.

 If you only have a console, it works just fine in Links2 (see above screenshot):

-    links2 ./index.html
+    `links2 ./index.html`

 ### Requirements

+Python 3

-Python 2.7
+Tested with: Python 3.8

-Running debian 6 which has python 2.6.6?
-[See here how to install python 2.7 on debian 6.](https://raymii.org/s/tutorials/Install_Python_2.7_or_3_on_debian_6.html)

 ### Known issues

-- Does not work with python3 (Feel free to port/fix it.)
-- Does not handle all charsets.
-Works best with utf-8 and ascii.
 - No search function.
-- Not able to change default sorting (latest first).
+- Not able to change default sorting (however they come).

-### Info on incremental backups

-If you disable incremental backups, the script will run over the folders, create a maildir, create the pages and then move the maildir to `$maildir.date` where date is a timestamp.
-If you enable incremental backup, it will create a text file `nopriv.txt` with the mail ID's of the folder, so that it know which ID it needs to continue on the next time it is ran.
-If you delete emails from the folder, the incremental function will not work as expected because of differing ID's.

 ## Info on restoring

-Nopriv creates a Maildir folder, which houses all your email.
+Script creates a Maildir folder, which houses all your email.
 You can restore this maildir folder to an IMAP account either by using the script [linked at the top on this page](http://wiki.colar.net/ruby_script_to_upload_convert_a_maildir_inbox_to_an_imap_server), or use a mail client like Mutt or Evolution and transport it to an imap account via there.